Improving Exoplanet Detection Power: Multivariate Gaussian Process Models for Stellar Activity: power-based model selection

-The performance of a two stage procedure of the form above can in general be improved by lowering the threshold for allowing a model to pass the first stage and expanding the range of simulations used to assess power in the second stage.
-However, these improvements will come at a computational cost which must be taken into consideration.
-We postpone theoretical investigations along these lines to future work and here focus on illustrating the method in the exoplanet detection context.
+If we set the stellar activity model to be (\ref{eqn:model1})-(\ref{eqn:our_errors}) allowing all the coefficients to be non-zero then the power of the resulting likelihood ratio test (LRT) for detecting a planet is {\edits sub-optimal} for realistic planets, because the stellar activity model is too flexible and absorbs planet signals.
+That is, the test statistic $\Delta=l_{\text{act}}(\hat{\theta}_{\text{act}}) - l_{\text{full}}(\hat{\theta}_{\text{full}})$ tends to be small even when a planet is present.
+Thus, we cannot allow all the coefficients in (\ref{eqn:model1})-(\ref{eqn:model_class}) to be non-zero but must try to find the best sub-model for the specific stellar activity indicators at hand.

+The ideal way to choose between the models in the class (\ref{eqn:model1})-(\ref{eqn:our_errors}) is to apply Algorithm 2 in Section \ref{sec:selection_ideal} which selects the best model by comparing the power for planet detection under each candidate model.
+Unfortunately, since each coefficient $a_{jk}$ in (\ref{eqn:model1})-(\ref{eqn:model_class}) can be included or not, there are $2^{12}=4096$ models, and the computational cost of evaluating the power for all of them is prohibitively high.
+Some of the models can be ruled out straight away, but there are still too many to apply Algorithm 2 directly.
+Instead, we apply Algorithm 3 in Section \ref{sec:selection_practice} which first creates a short-list of models using the Akaike information criterion (AIC), the Bayesian information criterion (BIC), and cross validation (CV), and then applies Algorithm 2 to this short-list.

-In principle our procedure can be applied with any number of activity indicators, but for concreteness we fix $l=2$.
+We now give additional details regarding Algorithm 3.
+In principle our procedure can be applied with any number of activity indicators, but for concreteness we fix $\indnum=2$.
 We can immediately exclude models in which $a_{j1}=a_{j2}=a_{j3}=a_{j4}=0$ for any $j\in\{0,1,2\}$ because a non-trivial model is required for each time series.
-We also decide to fix $a_{04}=0$ because including an independent GP for modeling the apparent RV signal will intuitively lead to a stellar activity model that can also capture RV signals from planets.
-Such a model would have low power because the benefit of using the full model in the presence of a planet would be small.
-This leaves $(2^3-1)(2^4-1)^2=1575$ possible models which we choose between in stage one of our procedure using AIC, BIC, and cross validation (CV). \citet{stone1977asymptotic} showed that AIC is asymptotically equivalent to leave-one-out CV, but here it is helpful to use both AIC and CV because asymptotic arguments do not apply, and because we found that it is better to leave out multiple observations for CV.
-The specifics of our CV procedure are given in Appendix \ref{app:CV}.
-For the sake of illustration we specify that the best five models under each criterion will be evaluated at stage two of our procedure.
+We also fix $a_{04}=0$ because including an independent GP for modeling the RV corruption will intuitively lead to {\edits low power; the model would be able to capture RV signals from planets without the need for a planet model.} This leaves $(2^3-1)(2^4-1)^2=1575$ possible stellar activity models from which we create a short-list based on the ability of the models to capture the stellar activity indicators $u(t_i)$ and $q_{\text{PC}j}(t_i)$, for $j=1,2$ and $i=1,\dots,n$, plotted in the bottom row of Figure \ref{fig:gpca_outputs}.

-Given the models selected in stage one of our procedure, we move to stage two where the planet detection power of the models is evaluated.
-The test statistic $\Delta$ for our LRT is simply the difference in maximized log likelihood for the current stellar activity model and the corresponding full model, which includes the planet model (\ref{eqn:planet}).
-That is,